-The Savings Certificates represent debt obligations of the relevant Issuer and do not form part of the capital or own funds of the relevant Issuer.
+The Savings Certificates represent direct, unconditional, senior secured debt obligations of the relevant Issuer.
+They do not form part of the capital or own funds of the relevant Issuer.
 The holder of the Savings Certificates has a contractual claim (receivable) against the relevant Issuer for the repayment of the principal amount of the Savings Certificates at the conditions as set out in the Conditions and the relevant Final Terms.